-A The minimum age of the child as on 31st March’21 should be
+A: The minimum age of the child as on 31st March’24.

 4. What is the process of admission?

 A: Admission in Scottish High International School is purely based on seat availability.
-However, siblings of existing children would be given priority.
-All applicants will be invited via email/call for an online document verification process.
+However, siblings of existing students would be given priority.
+Applicants along with their parents will be invited to school for a Document Verification Process (depending on seat availability).
 After this stage the parent will be intimated about the next step via email/call.

-5. When will the Online Document verification process begin?
+5. When will the Document verification process begin?

-A: The online document verification process will begin for Nursery applicants by end of August’20
+A: The online document verification process will begin by second week of August’23.

 6. When is the registration opening?